 With head injuries and their long-term effects on mental health moving to the forefront of public awareness, this lecture is vitally important for anyone who has suffered a closed-head injury or knows someone who has.

-This set of two audio CDs includes a CD-ROM with all references cited in the lecture, plus a 1957 recording of Dr. Lee explaining his groundbreaking theory of protomorphology, aka autoimmune disorder.
-The MP3 download also includes all of the references cited in the lecture and the bonus recording.
+This downloadable audio includes all reference materials cited in the lecture, plus a 1957 recording of Dr. Lee explaining his groundbreaking theory of protomorphology, aka autoimmune disorder.

 Total runtime: 1 hour, 3 minutes